uwiger/gproc/doc/gproc.md

 Perform a select operation with limited context on the process registry

-The physical representation in the registry may differ from the above, but the select patterns are transformed appropriately.Note that limiting the context is just a convenience function, allowing you to write a simpler select pattern and still avoid searching the entire registry.
+The physical representation in the registry may differ from the above, but the select patterns are transformed appropriately.

+Note that limiting the context is just a convenience function, allowing you to write a simpler select pattern and still avoid searching the entire registry.
 Whenever variables are used in the head pattern, this will result in a wider scan, even if the values are restricted through a guard (e.g.